Loading

 Narrikup, Western Australia

-Narrikup is a small town between Albany and Mount Barker in the Great Southern region of Western Australia.
+Narrikup is a small town and locality in the Shire of Plantagenet, Great Southern region of Western Australia.
+Narrikup is located between Albany and Mount Barker.
 At the 2006 census, Narrikup had a population of 515.

 The name Narrikup comes from the Aboriginal name of a nearby brook which is thought to mean "place of abundance".